Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Blockchain properties

-In blockchain, \textit{by design} none of these controls are viable.
-Indeed, blockchain was conceived as a ``challenge to the power of states over the finances of individuals'' and intentionally engineered to evade control by governments, banks, or any single entity \citep{1de098b8-dfb0-3c9e-abba-0894652800cb}.
-Its decentralized, immutable nature means that accounts can never be frozen, transactions cannot be halted or reversed, and smart contracts (including those that deploy or manage CAIA \citep{oasis2025trustlessagents}) cannot be deleted or changed \citep{singh2023frozen, vilkenson2025ramps}.
-As a consequence, even when harmful CAIA, transactions, or smart contracts can be identified --- something that, as we’ll discuss in Section \ref{ssec:pseudo}, will not always be achievable given blockchain's pseudonymous nature --- there may be no practical way to stop them \citep{defilippi2024blockchain, bartoletti2019dissectingponzischemesethereum}.
-This property has already made cryptocurrencies and smart contracts a favorite of money launderers \citep{viswanatha2013us}, scammers \citep{coinbase2023scam, popham2024follow, newman2024pig}, and other bad actors.
+However, in blockchain, none of these controls are viable \textit{by design}.
+Indeed, blockchain was conceived as a ``challenge to the power of states over the finances of individuals'' and engineered so as to evade control by governments, banks, or any single entity \citep{1de098b8-dfb0-3c9e-abba-0894652800cb}.
+Its decentralized, immutable nature means that accounts can never be frozen, transactions cannot be halted or reversed, and SCs (including those that deploy or manage CAIA \citep{oasis2025trustlessagents}) cannot be deleted or changed \citep{singh2023frozen, vilkenson2025ramps}.
+As a consequence, even when harmful CAIA transactions or SCs can be identified --- something that, as we discuss in Sec. \ref{ssec:pseudo}, will not always be achievable given blockchain pseudonymity --- there may be no practical way to stop them \citep{defilippi2024blockchain, bartoletti2019dissectingponzischemesethereum}.
+This property has already made cryptocurrency and SCs a favorite of money launderers \citep{viswanatha2013us}, scammers \citep{coinbase2023scam, popham2024follow, newman2024pig}, and other bad actors.
 There is reason to think it will appeal to harmful CAIA as well.
-In the case of smart contracts, this unstoppable quality can have particularly grave consequences because smart contracts, unlike cryptocurrencies, can be intrinsically harmful (e.g., a fraudulent smart contract \citep{popham2024follow} that continues to attract victims and cannot be deactivated).
+In the case of SCs, this unstoppable quality can have particularly grave consequences because SCs, unlike cryptocurrency, can be intrinsically harmful (e.g., a fraudulent SC \citep{popham2024follow} that continues to attract victims and cannot be deactivated).